 However, you can fire without the cover and fire multiple times, turning the piece to a different side for each firing to ensure that the entire piece has been sintered properly.

 Note: If you use the kiln often, eventually you will need to replace the heating element, so it's good to have a spare on hand.
-Currently a replacement heating element costs $37 and can be purchased directly from JEC Products.
+You can purchase a replacement heating element directly from JEC Products.

 Tips for using the UltraLite beehive kiln